enghwa/ecommerce-shopfront-on-aws/README.md

 4. **VPC**: Also if your corporate account already has 5 VPCs in Ireland and Singapore, you might experience to hit the default **VPC limit of 5**.
 5. If your laptop's **security policy blocks any 3rd party cookies (required by Cloud9)**, pair up with someone else who has a laptop which is not blocked.

 To start the workshop you need the AWS Command Line Interface(CLI).
-The front end application is written on Amplify and requires nodejs and npm.
+The front end application uses Amplify and requires nodejs and npm.
 To avoid spending time on configuring your laptop, we will use [AWS Cloud9](https://aws.amazon.com/cloud9/) as our IDE.
 It has AWS CLI preconfigured.
-Follow the instruction [here to launch a AWS Cloud9 IDE](0_Prerequisities/README.md) before we start the lab.
+Follow the instruction [here to launch a AWS Cloud9 IDE](0_Prerequisities/README.md) before you start the lab.
-Cloud9 will be deployed in the VPC in Ireand.
-If you don't have a VPC including **the default VPC**, please create a VPC with a Single Public Subnet through VPC console in Irelad.
+Cloud9 will be deployed in a VPC in Ireland.
+If you don't have any VPC, including **the default VPC**, please create a VPC with a Single Public Subnet using the [VPC console in Ireland](https://eu-west-1.console.aws.amazon.com/vpc/home?region=eu-west-1#vpcs:sort=VpcId).

 ### Let's start!
 Start the lab: [Prepare prerequisites](0_Prerequisities/README.md)